-The terms searchers use to find information on specific topics are always changing – on average, 15% of the search queries processed each day by Google are brand new and have never been searched before.
+The terms searchers use to find information on specific topics are always changing – on average, processed each day by Google are and have never been searched before.
 There’s even a chance you searched for a never-before-searched query that led you to land on this keyword analysis guide.

 Clearly, Google has become an integral part of our lives as consumers.
 The search engine’s popularity is largely thanks to its ability to provide relevant search results for users based on the keywords they enter.

 Keyword analysis is the key to better understanding the intent of your audience’s searches and needs while helping to maintain a website that provides them with quality, valuable information.
 Keyword analysis is not a task to be completed once but on a regular and ongoing basis.